Glossary of Terms

 - Hearing impairment

 - Non-visible physical impairment (e.g. hemophilia) Developmental disability (e.g. Down Syndrome)

 - Learning disability (e.g. dyslexia)

-Sexual orientation refers to how one identifies oneself in relation to one’s sexual, affectional and/or romantic interests (i.e., to members of similar gender, different gender, or both/all genders).
+Sexual orientation refers to how a person characterizes their emotional, romantic or sexual attraction to others.
 Some people experience their sexual orientation as an unchanging, lifelong part of their nature, and others experience it in a more fluid way that changes over time or across situations.
-Whether sexually active or not, everyone has a sexual orientation.

 Gender identity refers to one’s internal and individual experience of gender.
 It is their sense of being a woman, man, both, neither or anywhere along or outside of the gender spectrum.
 A person’s gender identity may be the same as, or different from, the gender typically associated with their sex assigned at birth.